Migrating from Other Languages

 Data type differences

 Most of Horse64's core data types work almost the same as in Python, JavaScript, or Lua.
-A quick overview:
+Here's a quick overview:

 Object-oriented programming